Wake-up-Freeman/OLD-ODISEO/docs/develop/how-to/start-lcd.md

 The light client daemon (LCD) provides a REST-based adapter for the RPC endpoints, which also helps for decoding the Amino-encoded blockchain data into parseable JSON.
 This enables apps to communicate with a node through simple HTTP.

 ::: {important}
-The Terra SDKs currently rely on an active connection to a running LCD server.
+The Daodiseo SDKs currently rely on an active connection to a running LCD server.
 If you need a dedicated connection for the SDKs, set up an LCD.
 :::

 To enable the REST API and Swagger, and to start the LCD, complete the following steps:

-1. Open `~/.terra/config/app.toml`.
+1. Open `~/.daodiseo/config/app.toml`.

 2. Locate the `API Configuration` section (`[api]`).